mtpali/exclave/README.md

 - Juicity
 - VMess (with various optional sub-protocols)
 - VLESS (with various optional sub-protocols)
-- WireGuard (as a proxy rather than a VPN)
+- WireGuard (TCP and UDP only)
+- TrustTunnel (no ICMP echo support)
-- SSH proxy
+- SSH proxy ("dynamic port forwarding")
-- HTTP CONNECT tunnel and HTTPS CONNECT tunnel (optional HTTP/2 and HTTP/3)
+- HTTP CONNECT tunnel (HTTP/1.1, HTTP/1.1 with TLS, HTTP/2 and HTTP/3)
 - SOCKS4, SOCKS4A and SOCKS5

 </details>